yngvemag/uia-ikt450-fish-identification/README.md

 Dataset used with this project can be downloaded from here: [Downloadable data from Fish4Knowledge](https://homepages.inf.ed.ac.uk/rbf/Fish4Knowledge/GROUNDTRUTH/RECOG/)

-## API
+## Web Application (Flask)

-The API is still under development and are not yet integrated with the main src code.
+The web applicattion is still under development and are not yet integrated with the main src code.
 The main src-code supports testing of a single image such that the snn model can predict based on best similarity score.

 API support testing on a pretrained snn-model by its own and do some analyzing of similarity score (distance).